Pala International’s Featured Stones – 2010

 Spinel continues its rise in popularity and intrigue in the gemstone market.
 Many collectors are on the hunt for the elusive 10+ carat red spinel, which is hard to find because most crystals come in smaller sizes, leading to faceted stones weighing mainly under 5 carats.
 It seems even harder to track down a fine 10-carat red spinel than it is to find a 10-carat ruby these days.
 The rarity of these spinels is becoming more apparent as collectors branch out in search of the next fine gem to add to their collection.

-| Rare red.
-11.18-carat cushion red spinel from Burma, 15.9 x 12.01 x 6.67 mm.
+10.21-carat cushion red spinel from Burma, 15.9 x 12.01 x 6.67 mm.
 Ask for Inv. #18576.
 (Photo: Wimon Manorotkul) |

-This month we feature a 11-carat red spinel from Burma with a spectacular red hue and a lot of character.
+This month we feature a 10-carat red spinel from Burma with a spectacular red hue and a lot of character.
 In normal lighting conditions this gem is deep purplish red; under bright lighting or natural sunlight the gem comes alive with a slightly pinkish red hue and a fluorescent glow.
 The gem has an Gübelin Gem Lab cert from 1993 with its original weight of 15.81 carats.
-It was recently recut to its current weigh of 11.18 carats to improve cut and brilliance.
+It was recently recut to its current weigh of 10.21 carats to improve cut and brilliance.

 Click here to see our inventory of more spinels.